-- MS Once the student has begun work on the subject of his/her paper, the advisor notifies the Graduate Director of the student's name and proposed topic.
+MS Once the student has begun work on the subject of his/her paper, the advisor notifies the Graduate Director of the student's name and proposed topic.
 The thesis advisor gathers a three-member committee (with the advisor as chairman) to read the thesis and to hear its defense; the student or thesis advisor then informs the Graduate Director of the committee composition.
 The defense begins with a presentation of the research (usually about 40 minutes in length) to the Department's faculty and students.
-The general audience is then excused for the MS examination, to be conducted privately by the three member thesis committee.
-The committee asks questions about the thesis, and also any aspects of the student's coursework which the examining committee is submitted in writing. - PhD The pattern is similar to the above, but the dissertation presentation usually takes about twice as long to complete.
+The general audience is then excused for the MS examination, to be conducted privately by the three-member thesis committee.
+The committee asks questions about the thesis, and also any aspects of the student's coursework which the examining committee deems appropriate.
+The decision of the three-member committee is submitted in writing.

+PhD The pattern is similar to the above, but the dissertation presentation usually takes longer to complete.
 The presentation is usually about an hour in length and questioning (by a four-member examining committee) is more rigorous and lengthy.